cjreeder/Go-Deep-Dive/interfaces.md

 **The Interface Type - A Better Definition**
 ***An Interface provides a way to specify the behavior of an object.
 We use interfaces to create common abstractions that multiple objects can implement. -100 Go Mistakes***
-Interfaces are like a contract or an agreement that if your type can doInterfaces are helpful in building reusable code across your application.
+  - Interfaces are like a contract or an agreement that if your type can doInterfaces are helpful in building reusable code across your application.

 **When to interface**
+  - Common Behavior
+  - Decoupling
+  - Restricting behavior

 **When not to interface**
+  - When a Generic would work better
+  - Any Catchall
+  -
+---

 ### How to use an interface:
 ****